ArmandJ77-zz/IO-Email-Worker-Core/README.md

+## Notice: Development has been paused on this project

 # IO Email Worker Core

 This is a core library used by the [IO-Email-Worker](https://github.com/ArmandJ77/IO-Email-Worker) and [IO-Email-Worker-Utility](https://github.com/ArmandJ77/IO-Email-Worker-Utility) for the parsing, conversion and sending of an mjml template as HTML to predefined smtp accounts using nodemailer.